-The Behavioral Scientist is a non-profit online magazine that offers readers original, thought-provoking reports from the front lines of behavioral science.
+Behavioral Scientist is a non-profit digital magazine that offers readers original, thought-provoking reports from the front lines of behavioral science.
 Born out of the labs and offices of leading researchers, practitioners, and journalists, our mission is to help our readers make sense of today’s world through a deeper understanding of human behavior.

 We publish articles on today’s most pressing social, political, economic, and technological challenges, with a focus on original columns and commentaries from leading academic and applied behavioral scientists and designers.
 On our site, you will also find reports on developments in the field, summaries of new key findings, interviews with experts, coverage of recently published books, and curated content from across the web—meaning you will be able to find the latest behavioral science research and thought all in one place.

 We maintain a strong commitment to smart science and honest journalism while rejecting hype and hyperbole.
 We aim to build the Behavioral Scientist into the defining source for news and analysis in the field.
 And we hope to cultivate the field’s community and conscience by bringing together behavioral scientists and the broader public without shying away from key discussions and debates.